asaddun/adyawinsa/README.md

 - Node-RED

 ## Instalation
-To install Node-RED, open command prompt the type
+To install Node-RED, open command prompt then type
 ```
 npm install -g --unsafe-perm node-red
 ```
+then import the flows.json in `node-red` directory